ProgrammingWarmups/www.warmups.dev/warmups/warmup2.md

 ---
-title: 'Warmup 2: How to Create a Program with Functions?'
+title: 'How to Create a Program with Functions?'
 description:
   'Learn how to organize a program into separate functions with distinguished behavior'
-prev: /warmup1
-next: /warmup3
+slug: /warmup2
 type: chapter
 id: 2
 ---